danillo-mbz/danillo-mbz/README.md

-- 👋 Hi, I’m @danillo-mbz
+- 👋 Hi, I’m Danillo
 - 👀 I’m working as a Senior Tech Recruiter
 - 🌱 I’m currently learning python and data scraping
 - 💞️ I’m looking to collaborate by bringing good opportunities to the conversation